ortus-docs/coldbox-docs/layouts_n_views/rendering_views/setting_views_for_rendering.md

 </cfoutput>
 ```

-I am using our cool [HTML Helper](http://wiki.coldbox.org/wiki/Plugins:HTMLHelper.cfm) plugin that is smart enough to render tables, data, HTML 5 elements etc and even bind to ColdFusion ORM entities.
+I am using our cool HTML Helper (`coldbox.system.core.dynamic.HTMLHelper`( class that is smart enough to render tables, data, HTML 5 elements etc and even bind to ColdFusion ORM entities.
 All layouts/views have access to the HTML helper.